Marie Thérèse of France: Forced move to the Tuileries Palace in Paris

-Temple
+Imprisonment in the Temple

-On 10 August 1792, after the royal family had taken refuge in the Legislative Assembly, Louis XVI was deposed, although the monarchy was not abolished before 21 September.
-On 13 August, the entire family was imprisoned in the Temple Tower, remains of a former medieval fortress.
-On 21 January 1793, Louis XVI was executed on the guillotine, at which time Marie-Thérèse's young brother Louis Charles was recognized as King Louis XVII of France by the royalists.
+On 10 August 1792, after the royal family had taken refuge in the Legislative Assembly, Louis XVI was deposed, although the monarchy was not abolished until 21 September.
+On 13 August the entire royal family was imprisoned in the Temple Tower, remains of a former medieval fortress.
+On 21 January 1793, Louis XVI was executed on the guillotine, at which time Marie-Thérèse's young brother Louis Charles was recognised as King Louis XVII of France by the royalists.

+In March 1793 General Charles François Dumouriez came up with the idea to restore the monarchy and free Marie Antoinette and her children.
+His ally, the 20-year-old Duke of Chartres, intended to marry Marie-Thérèse.
+When they failed in getting support from the troops, the men went toward the Austrian camp and lived in exile.

-Almost six months later, in the evening of 3 July 1793, guards entered the royal family's apartment, forcibly took away the eight-year-old Louis Charles, and entrusted him to the care of Antoine Simon, a cobbler and Temple commissioner.
-Remaining in their apartment in the Tower were Marie Antoinette, Marie-Thérèse and Madame Élisabeth, Louis XVI's youngest sister.
+Three months later, in the evening of 3 July 1793, guards entered the royal family's chambers, forcibly took away the eight-year-old Louis Charles, and entrusted him to the care of the abusive Antoine Simon, a cobbler and Temple commissioner.
+Remaining in their chambers in the Tower were Marie Antoinette, Marie-Thérèse and Madame Élisabeth, Louis XVI's youngest sister.
 When Marie Antoinette was taken to the Conciergerie one month later, in the night of 2 August, Marie-Thérèse was left in the care of her aunt Élisabeth who, in turn, was taken away on 9 May 1794 and executed the following day.
 Of the royal prisoners in the Temple, Marie-Thérèse Charlotte was the only one to survive the Reign of Terror.

 Her stay in the Temple Tower was one of solitude and often great boredom.
-The two books she had, the famous prayer book by the name of The Imitation of Christ and Voyages by Jean-François de la Harpe, were read over and over, so much so that she grew tired of them.
+The two books she had, the famous prayer book by the name of The Imitation of Christ and Voyages by Jean-François de La Harpe, were read over and over, so much so that she grew tired of them.
 But her appeal for more books was denied by government officials, and many other requests were frequently refused, while she often had to endure listening to her brother's cries and screams whenever he was beaten.
-On 11 May, Robespierre visited Marie-Thérèse, but there is no record of the conversation.
+On 11 May, Maximilien Robespierre visited Marie-Thérèse, but there is no record of the conversation.
 During her imprisonment, Marie-Thérèse was never told what had happened to her family.
 All she knew was that her father was dead.
 The following words were scratched on the wall of her room in the tower: